section-engineering-education/engineering-education/articles/buffon-needle/index.md

 published: true
 url: /engineering-education/buffon-needle/
 title: Simulation of Buffon's Needle problem in Python
-description: In this article we will speak about Buffon's Needle problem in Python by running a simulation and exploing pi.
+description: In this article we will speak about Buffon's Needle problem in Python by running a simulation and exploring pi.
 author: lalithnarayan-c
-date: 2020-09-25T00:00:00-10:00
+date: 2020-09-25T00:00:00-11:00
 topics: []
 excerpt_separator: <!--more-->
 images: